joeaudet/chkp-automate-stuff/Examples/simple-gateway/Recommended Gaia OS settings.md

-Settings not configured by default on a Check Point appliance that are common to be set by customer:
+Settings not configured by default on a Check Point appliance that are common to be set by customer, which can be configured through CLISH, [Gaia API](https://sc1.checkpoint.com/documents/latest/GaiaAPIs/index.html):

 - DNS servers
 - Domain Name (Dns Suffix)
 - NTP